New Leadership, New Vision -- Renowned Machine To…

 The former President of ALFING Corporation was welcomed at the northern Chicago suburb headquarters following Howard Michael's retirement a…

 What’s a typical day like as JTEKT Toyoda Americas Corporation’s product manager of special purpose machines — and the leading expert on the award winning Gear Skiving Horizontal Machining Centers?

 Let’s start by explaining what a special purpose machine is.
-Special purpose machines are not necessarily industry-specific, like automotive grinders, but instead are machines designed with a particular product in mind.
+Special purpose machines are not necessarily industry-specific, like automotive grinding machines, but instead are machines designed with a particular product in mind.
 This includes Toyoda’s GS300H, GS700H, and our newest, most compact model, the GS200H.
-The division was conceptualized by combining the mechanical implementations and control strategies found on the GC20 grinder for camshafts, the GF50 grinder for crankshafts, and the FH500J Horizontal Machining Center.
+The division was conceptualized by combining the mechanical implementations and control strategies found on the GC20 grinding machine for camshafts, the GF50 grinding machine for crankshafts, and the FH500J Horizontal Machining Center.
 My whole career has been intimately involved in manufacturing.
 I came to Toyoda as a service engineer — replacing a customer’s machine components, improving processes, or writing new programs.
 Now as product manager for special purpose machines, I work intensively with customers to match them with their ideal CNC solution setting them up for maximum profitability.

 Tell us about winning the 2017 Automotive News PACE Award for the High-Speed Axis Synchronization technology on the Gear Skiving Horizontal Machining Centers.
 How did you come to be included in the nominations?